inaimathi/langnostic/posts/hot-erlang-code.md

 change(TableId) -> gen_server:call(?MODULE, {change, TableId}).
 ```

-This is a set of exported functions to let outside modules easily interact with the internal `ps_bc` process. `change`, `help` and `write` map to the corresponding `handle_call` messages we looked at earlier<a name="note-Tue-May-15-222057EDT-2012"></a>[|15|](#foot-Tue-May-15-222057EDT-2012). `generate` is something else.
+This is a set of exported functions to let outside modules easily interact with the internal `ps_bc` process. `change`, `help` and `write` map to the corresponding `handle_call` messages we looked at earlier[^i-do-export-help-and-write]. `generate` is something else.
 This is the principal function I expect to be called from outside the module, though AFAIK, there's no way to highlight that from within the code.
 To that end, it collects everything you need to create a barcode from start to finish; it accepts a `BarcodeType` and `Data` (and optionally a `DestFolder`) and calls `write/3` to create the directory, then `wand:process` to create the corresponding PNG and rasterized PS file, and finally returns the tempfile name that it generated.
 That should probably actually return a list of absolute file-names it created rather than just the base name.
 Mental note number 6.

+[^i-do-export-help-and-write]: Note that I do export `help/0`, `help/1`, `write/3` and `write/5` separately.

 Whew!
 At the risk of pulling a Yegge, this piece is turning out *a lot* longer than I though it was going to be.
 Lets get it wrapped up quickly.

-### Nitrogen
+## Nitrogen

 [Nitrogen](http://nitrogenproject.com/) is an Erlang web framework I've been playing with.
 I won't explain it in depth, just use it to show you how you'd go about invoking the above program for realsies.
 In fact, here's a `nitrogen/rel/nitrogen/site/src/index.erl` that will call out to `ps_barcode` to generate a barcode based on user input and let them download the bitmap and Postscript file: